ng-Classic/ng-classic/aio/content/guide/migration-undecorated-classes.md

 #### Decorator missing from parent class

 When the decorator is missing from the parent class, the subclass will inherit a constructor from a class for which the compiler did not generate special constructor info \(because it was not decorated as a directive\).
-When Angular then tries to create the subclass, it doesn't have the correct info to create it.
+When Angular Classicthen tries to create the subclass, it doesn't have the correct info to create it.

 In View Engine, the compiler has global knowledge, so it can look up the missing data.
 However, the Ivy compiler only processes each directive in isolation.